About the project

 We’ve been talking and listening to a range of people over the last year about what the project could do to achieve this vision.
 Questions we’re asking include:

-- What type of ‘interventions’ could we explore that will benefit biodiversity?
+- What type of ‘ideas’ could we explore that will benefit biodiversity?
 We’re looking at ecological, economic and social interventions which support nature

 - How could we improve connectivity of habitats?